 Prerequisite: None.
-Note: See New student orientation page 104 for exemptions.
-The course is required for all students who are first-time entering freshman, transfer students, and re-admitted students, who have not attended UACCM for five years or more and did not complete the New Student Orientation.
+Note: See New student orientation page 27 for exemptions.
+This course is required for all students who are first-time entering freshman, concurrent students, transfer students, and re-admitted students, having not attended for five years or more or having left UACCM in academic suspension or academic probation, and who did not complete the New Student Orientation prior to the deadline.
 This course is designed to prepare students to be successful in their college career at UACCM.
 Students will learn how to use the library resources and other campus and classroom software.
 Students will learn about campus policies and regulations, financial aid opportunities, and other services available on UACCM's campus.
 Basic study techniques, planning future course schedules, and setting academic goals will be covered.

-Prerequisite: ACT Reading score of 18 or below, COMPASS Reading score of 82 or below, or ACCUPLACER Reading score of 77 or below.
+Prerequisite: ACT Reading score of 18 or below, COMPASS Reading score of 82 or below, or Classic ACCUPLACER Reading score of 77 or below.
 This course provides instruction and practice to improve vocabulary, comprehension and critical thinking on a college level.
 Students must complete this course with a "C" or higher in order to advance to ENG 1013 Composition I.

-Prerequisite: ACT English score of 18 or below, COMPASS Writing score of 79 or below, or ACCUPLACER Sentence Skills score of 82 or below.
+Prerequisite: ACT English score of 18 or below, COMPASS Writing score of 79 or below, or Classic ACCUPLACER Sentence Skills score of 82 or below.
 Basic Composition is a fundamental writing course that prepares students for Composition I. The course focuses on essay construction grounded in reasoning, effective sentence and paragraph development, and practical grammar skills.
 Students must complete this course with a "C" or higher in order to advance to ENG 1013 Composition I.